H1N1: Stetson Law Prevention

 - Stetson Law worked with experts to develop a pandemic preparedness plan, which we are now following.

-- H1N1 updates will be shared via e-mail and this intranet site.
+- H1N1 updates will be shared via email and the intranet.

 - Administrators have established contact with county and state health departments, and are monitoring health advisories and news stories -- including hourly updates from the CDC.